 - My Account

-*Marion Barry was born on this date 1936.
-He was an African American activist and politician.
+*Marion Barry was born on this date in 1936.
+He was a Black activist and politician.

-In 1958, Barry graduated from LeMoyne–Owen College, in Memphis.
+In 1958, Barry graduated from LeMoyne–Owen College in Memphis.
 In his junior year, the racial injustices he had seen started to come together.
-He and his friends went to a segregated fairground in Memphis, and went at a time reserved for whites, because they wanted to see the science exhibit.
-When they were close to the exhibit, a policeman stopped them and asked them to leave.
+He and his friends went to a segregated fairground in Memphis and went at a time reserved for whites because they wanted to see the science exhibit.
+A policeman stopped them when they were close to the exhibit and asked them to leave.
 Barry and his friends left without protest.
-At that time, Barry did not know enough about his race, or why they were treated poorly, but he resented the incident.
+Barry did not know enough about his race or why they were treated poorly then, but he resented the incident.
 Barry became more active in the NAACP campus chapter, serving as president.
-It is sometimes said that his early civil rights efforts earned him the nickname "Shep", in reference to Soviet politician Dmitri Shepilov after which Barry began using Shepilov as his middle name.
+His early civil rights efforts sometimes earned him the nickname "Shep," about Soviet politician Dmitri Shepilov after which Barry began using Shepilov as his middle name.

 In 1958, at LeMoyne-Owens, he criticized a college trustee for racist remarks.
-While a senior and the president of the NAACP chapter, Barry heard of Walter Chandler the only white member on LeMoyne-Owen's board of trustees making comments that black people should be treated as a "younger brother not as an adult".
+While a senior and the president of the NAACP chapter, Barry heard Walter Chandler, the only white member on LeMoyne-Owen's board of trustees, commenting that black people should be treated as "younger brothers, not as adults."
 Barry wrote a letter to LeMoyne's president objecting to the comments and asking if Walter Chandler could be removed from the board.
 A friend of Barry's was the editor of the school newspaper, the Magician, and told Barry to run the letter in the paper.
-From there, the letter made it to the front page of Memphis' conservative morning paper, Barry was nearly expelled.
+From there, the letter made it to the front page of Memphis' conservative morning paper, and Barry was nearly expelled.
 Barry earned an M.S. in organic chemistry from Fisk University in 1960.
-He was a member of Alpha Phi Alpha fraternity.
+He was a member of the Alpha Phi Alpha fraternity.
 While in graduate school at Fisk, Barry was arrested several times while participating in the Nashville sit-ins to desegregate lunch counters and other Civil Rights Movement episodes.
-After graduating from Fisk, Barry continued to work in the Civil Rights Movement, focusing on the elimination of the racial segregation of bus passengers.
+After graduating from Fisk, Barry continued to work in the Civil Rights Movement, focusing on eliminating the racial segregation of bus passengers.

 In 1960, Barry was elected as the first chairman of the Student Nonviolent Coordinating Committee (SNCC).
 He helped develop an organizing project in McComb, Mississippi.
-The project was both a voter registration and a direct-action endeavor.
-Barry said he and other activists lived with the local people in order to stay safe, as well as to learn what it was like to live there.
+The project was both voter registration and a direct-action endeavor.
+Barry said he and other activists lived with the local people to stay safe and learn what it was like to live there.
 They could use that information to organize the members of the SNCC accordingly.
-Barry began doctoral studies at the University of Kansas, but soon quit the program.
-He contemplated law school to help with his activism, but decided against it, because of the Vietnam War and he did not want to be drafted.
-He decided to go to the University of Tennessee on a graduate fellowship, an integrated educational institution.
+Barry began doctoral studies at the University of Kansas but soon quit.
+He contemplated law school to help with his activism but decided against it because of the Vietnam War and did not want to be drafted.
+He decided to attend the University of Tennessee on a graduate fellowship, an integrated educational institution.
 He began doctoral chemistry studies at the University of Tennessee in Knoxville, the only African American in the program.
-When learned that he was prohibited from tutoring white children, and his wife Blantie Evans was not allowed to work at the white school, he left the program in favor of his new duties at SNCC.
+When he learned that he was prohibited from tutoring white children and his wife, Blantie Evans, was not allowed to work at the white school, he left the program in favor of his new duties at SNCC.

-Marion Barry died at United Medical Center in Washington, D.C., on November 23, 2014, from cardiac arrest, aged 78, he was buried at Washington's Congressional Cemetery.
+Marion Barry died at United Medical Center in Washington, D.C., on November 23, 2014, from cardiac arrest, aged 78; he was buried at Washington's Congressional Cemetery.
 Despite his history of political and legal controversies, Barry was a popular and influential figure in Washington, D.C.
-The alternative weekly Washington City Paper nicknamed him "Mayor for life", a designation that remained long after Barry left the mayoralty.
-The Washington Post once stated that "to understand the District of Columbia, one must understand Marion.
+The alternative weekly Washington City Paper nicknamed him "Mayor for life," a designation long after Barry left the mayoralty.
+The Washington Post once stated, "to understand the District of Columbia; one must understand Marion.